Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Contests are a great way to expand your brand, and they don’t have to be complicated to be effective.
-Some of the most successful promotional contests have been both simple and easy to access.
-These contests increased user engagement across all forms of social media and created collaborations with unexpected companies.
+Some of the most successful promotional contests are simple, accessible and highly engaging.
+These contests boost customer engagement across all forms of social media and foster strategic partnerships with unexpected companies.

-Contests and giveaways are important tools for making brands go viral.
-By following these basic principles for contest building, you can reach a massive audience and bring new customers to your business.
-[Read related: Learn how to create a small business marketing plan.]
+Contests and giveaways are essential marketing tools for making brands go viral.
+By following these proven principles for contest building, you can reach a massive audience and bring new customers to your business.
+We’ll share tips on incorporating contests into your marketing plan and highlight examples of successful viral contests.

 How to create a viral contest